MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-cloud-site-list-mgmt.md

 ## Publish enterprise site list to the cloud

-Use the following steps as a guide to create site list, import a site list, and publish the site list.
+Use the following steps as a guide to create a site list, import a site list, and publish a site list.
 Before you can complete these steps, sign in the Microsoft 365 admin center.

 1. Sign in to the [Microsoft 365 admin center](https://admin.microsoft.com) with your admin credentials.
 2. On the left navigation pane, select **Settings > Org Settings**.